 Omega-3 fatty acids, which are found abundantly in salmon, mackerel, and sardines, have been demonstrated to lessen inflammation and increase insulin sensitivity.
 Additionally, omega-3 fatty acids promote heart health, which is crucial for those with diabetes.
 Incorporate fatty fish into your food chart for diabetic patient at least twice a week to benefit from their omega-3 content.
 Grill, bake, or broil fish for a delicious and nutritious main course.

-List Of Food For Diabetic Patients To Limit Or Avoid
+List Of Foods For Diabetic Patients To Limit Or Avoid

 While it’s essential to focus on diabetes-friendly foods, there are also items that should be limited or avoided to maintain stable blood sugar levels.
 A list of food for diabetic patients that one should avoid is as follows: